gbif/hp-beaty-biodiversity-museum/README.md

 # GBIF Hosted Portal: Beaty Biodiversity Museum

 This portal showcases the holdings of the [Beaty Biodiversity Museum](https://beatymuseum.ubc.ca/) that have been uploaded to the Global Biodiversity Information Facility (GBIF).
-This portal is currently under active development in preparation for an initial production release.

 ## Details on the Hosted Portal Program
 For details on the GBIF Hosted Portal program, you can visit the [gbif website about the project](https://www.gbif.org/hosted-portals)